ELECTRICITY 2: Electrical circuits and how to draw them, circuit symbols,

 every formula - that's up to you to find out.

 the potential difference (p.d., commonly called

-'voltage')) is the driving force that moves the electrical charge around a
+'voltage') is the driving potential that moves the electrical charge around

-circuit.
-The p.d. across any part of a circuit is measured in volts, V.
+The p.d. across any part of a circuit is measured in volts,

-the current = rate of flow of electrical charge in
+the current is rate of flow of electrical charge in

 coulombs/second (C/s), measured in amperes (amps, A).

-a resistance in a circuit, measured in ohms (Ω).
-A
+the resistance in a circuit, measured in ohms (Ω).

-resistance slows down the flow of electrical charge.
+A resistance slows down the flow of electrical charge

 (see also P = E/t below)